 - is not in a hazard or on a putting green

-If a ball can reasonably be deemed to possibly have entered the water hazard on the right side of the 18th tee and fairway, the player must play another ball provisionally from the Gold Tee area.
-If the original ball is found outside the water hazard, the player must continue to play with it.
-If the original ball is found in the water hazard, the player may either play the ball as it lies or continue with the ball played provisionally.
+If a ball can reasonably be deemed to have entered the Penalty Area on the right side of the 18th tee and fairway, the player must play another ball provisionally from the Gold Tee area.
+If the original ball is found outside the Penalty Area, the player must continue to play with it.
+If the original ball is found in the Penalty Area, the player may either play the ball as it lies or continue with the ball played provisionally.
 If the original ball is not found or identified within the allotted search time, the player must continue with the ball played provisionally.

 The penalty for continuing to play with the provisional is one shot.